School of Sanctuary

-The School Council decided to support New Roots and English Plus with some of the proceeds raised from the school’s annual sponsored walk in October 2019.
-New Roots were awarded £2250 and English Plus were awarded £1500.
-Both of these charities work very closely with refugees in the community and attended out Christmas celebration to collect the cheques and make speeches.
+Since 2019 the School Council has decided to support local charities who work with refugees with some of the proceeds raised from the school’s annual sponsored walk.
+In total, New Roots have been awarded £3750 and English Plus have been awarded £7596.
+Both of these charities work very closely with refugees in the community and have attended our Christmas celebration to collect the cheques and make speeches.

 School of Sanctuary